 A Music workstation is also known as a keyboard music workstation… or simply as a workstation.

-Because it is a synthesizer, sequencer, sampler and a musical keyboard, everything rolled into one!
+A Keyboard workstation is a synthesizer, sequencer, sampler, sound module and a musical keyboard, everything rolled into one!
 It is a self contained music production tool which lets you compose music using just one piece of equipment.

 It can be described as a portable music studio!